 It is important to note that all of your vegetables should be purchased from a trusted source with knowledge of its storing and preservation process.

 We recommend choosing fruits and vegetables that are locally sourced, unmodified and certified organic.
 They were meant to be consumed as close to their natural state as possible.

-Having said that, there are about 25 Green Superfoods that quickly come to mind when thinking about youthful living and longevity.
+Having said that, there are many green superfoods that quickly come to mind when thinking about youthful living and longevity.